minkcv/vm/docs/opcodes.md

 # Opcodes
 The vm supports 16 different opcodes specified by the 4 most significant bits of each instruction.
 The first opcode (0000) allows for 16 additional opcodes specified by the second 4 bits of each instruction.
 These additional opcodes only operate on two arguments but allow for more instructions to use 3 arguments.

 Instructions that take register(s) as arguments can take any register r0 - r15 and can even take the same register for different arguments.
+There are no implicit registers like an accumulator or comparison register.

 #### EXT 0x0
 Indicates an extended opcode specified by the next 4 bits of the instruction.